teimurjan/teimurjan.github.io.development/src/posts/svelte-as-an-spa-alternative.md

   - javascript
   - spa
 ---
 Web applications are becoming more popular from day to day.
-It’s like a growing universe which people opt for its simplicity, speed and cross-platform availability.
+It’s like a growing universe which people opt for its simplicity, speed, and cross-platform availability.
 Single Page Applications(SPAs) have taken a huge part in this process.
-Frameworks like Angular, Vue and React help developers to deliver the best user experience in a short period of time leaving the code supportable and extendable.
+Frameworks like Angular, Vue and React help developers to deliver the best user experience in a short period leaving the code supportable and extendable.
 These tools have been remaining the most popular ones in the area and have many advantages over the newly created packages for a long time.
 It’s felt like an oligopoly in the SPA world.
 However, a group of initiative developers targeting this market could enter there with a serious competitor for the existing frameworks - Svelte.

 Svelte is called as a new approach to building user interfaces.
-It’s actually new, but what are the things that make it so.
+It’s new, but what are the things that make it so.
 Let’s dive into them by creating a login form which almost any application have.

 # Architecture